aitgon/vtam/doc/content/overview.rst

 Implementation
 -------------------------------------------------

-VTAM is a command-line application running on linux, MacOS and Windows Subsystem for Linux (WSL; https://docs.microsoft.com/en-us/windows/wsl/install-win10  ).
+VTAM is a command-line application running on linux, MacOS and Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_  ).
 It is implemented in Python3, using a conda environment to ensure repeatability and easy installation of VTAM and third party programmes:
     - Wopmars (https://wopmars.readthedocs.io/en/latest/)
     - `ncbi-blast <https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download>`_
     - vsearch (Rognes et al., 2016)
     - cutadapt (Martin, 2011)
+    - BLAST (Altschul et al., 1997)
     - sqlite

 The Wopmars workflow management system guarantees repeatability and avoids re-running steps when not necessary.
 Data is stored in a sqlite database that ensures traceability.